Spavan23/Fraud-Detection/README.md

 Select the model that achieves the best balance between detecting fraudulent transactions (minimizing false negatives) and maintaining a low rate of false positives.

-Enhanced Model Evaluation
+# Enhanced Model Evaluation

 Given the high stakes of credit card fraud detection, evaluation metrics must align with business objectives.
 Accurately identifying fraudulent transactions is more critical than classifying non-fraudulent ones.
 Therefore:

-Precision: Measures the proportion of correctly identified fraudulent transactions among all transactions classified as fraud.
+1.Precision: Measures the proportion of correctly identified fraudulent transactions among all transactions classified as fraud.
 High precision reduces the risk of falsely accusing customers of fraud (false positives).

-Recall (Sensitivity): Measures the proportion of actual fraudulent transactions that are correctly identified.
+2.Recall (Sensitivity): Measures the proportion of actual fraudulent transactions that are correctly identified.
 High recall ensures that most fraudulent activities are detected (minimizing false negatives).

-F1-Score: The harmonic mean of precision and recall, providing a single metric to balance the trade-off between the two.
+3.F1-Score: The harmonic mean of precision and recall, providing a single metric to balance the trade-off between the two.

-ROC-AUC Curve: Visualizes the trade-off between the true positive rate and the false positive rate.
+4.ROC-AUC Curve: Visualizes the trade-off between the true positive rate and the false positive rate.
 A higher AUC value indicates better model performance across different thresholds.

-Confusion Matrix: Provides a clear breakdown of true positives, true negatives, false positives, and false negatives to assess model reliability.
+5.Confusion Matrix: Provides a clear breakdown of true positives, true negatives, false positives, and false negatives to assess model reliability.

-Cost Analysis: Integrate a cost-sensitive evaluation framework to account for the financial and reputational impact of false positives and false negatives, ensuring that the chosen model aligns with real-world priorities.
+6.Cost Analysis: Integrate a cost-sensitive evaluation framework to account for the financial and reputational impact of false positives and false negatives, ensuring that the chosen model aligns with real-world priorities.

 By incorporating these comprehensive metrics, the project aims to deliver a reliable and actionable solution for credit card fraud detection that aligns with business goals and customer satisfaction.